 - Poster formatting guidelines will be provided to authors of accepted papers.

-Submission: Papers must be submitted through the Conference Management Tool (CMT - link coming soon).
+Submission: Papers must be submitted through this link: Conference Management Tool.
 The submission deadline for papers is January 16, 2024.
-You must create a new CMT account, even if you submitted a paper in a prior year.

 Workshops are conducted as 90-minute interactive sessions that foster audience participation.
 We encourage proposals for workshops of broad interest to the capstone design community.

-Workshop proposals should not exceed two pages and should contain the information requested in the workshop template (template coming soon!).
+Workshop proposals should not exceed two pages and should contain the information requested in the workshop template.

-Submission: Workshops must be submitted through the Conference Management Tool (CMT - link coming soon).
+Submission: Workshops must be submitted through this link: Conference Management Tool.
 The submission deadline for workshops is January 16, 2024.
-You must create a new CMT account, even if you submitted a workshop in a prior year.

 Suggestions and ideas for panel sessions are welcomed and can be sent via email to email@example.com.